***previously titled "A Beautiful Lie"

 A moment or two of awkward silence passed between the three of them, but Mr. Stark seemed to just brush it off with a flick of his hand as he cleared his throat.
 "Well, look who finally decided to show up."
 He rose up from the seat, straightening out the buttoning on his suit.
 "Mr. Parker," he greeted with a cool smile and a slight nod of his head.

 Peter watched as his father rose up to his feet as well, the movement making his eyes quickly snap over to him to survey his body language.
 Hands folded behind his back, shoulders relaxed, feet still.
-So nothing too obvious, though nothing ever was with Richard.
-Still, Peter knew better than to let his guard down.
+Nothing too obvious...

 "Well, I believed it was about time we met."
 The man said casually, swirling the golden-colored liquid around his glass.
 "You've been getting my emails haven't you?"

-It didn't do much for the confusion, though.
-Why would Tony Stark be sending him signals?
+Why would Tony Stark be sending him signals though?
 What was happening here?
 Did his father know?
-Probably not, considering he's winking behind Richard's back.
-What didn't he want his father to know?
+Probably not?
+Then, what didn't he want his father to know?

 Speaking of, Peter quickly stole a glance over to his father again.
 Now that he wasn't facing Mr. Stark, his posture had changed somewhat.
 His shoulders were tighter, back straight.
 Richard's face was pulled back into a cool smile, but Peter knew his father well enough to see when he was hiding his annoyance, if the man's twitching fingers told him anything.